CS171/Homework_instructions/week-00/week_00_hw.md

 5. Fill out our enrollment survey.

 ## 1. Course Structure
 **Before you continue, please take a look at our syllabus and our weekly schedule overview on our [Canvas site](https://canvas.harvard.edu/courses/92515)!
-Most of your questions will be answered there!**
+The syllabus will answer most of your questions!**

-We will always post all materials and assignments for each week as a single module on Canvas (by Saturday of the preceeding week).
+We will always post all materials and assignments for each week as a single module on Canvas (by Saturday of the preceding week).

 ### Class Meeting Times:

-All class meetings will be held live for collge students and in Zoom for DCE (Harvard Extension School) students.
+All class meetings will be held live for college students and in Zoom for DCE (Harvard Extension School) students.
 For zoom, please make sure that you have a working microphone, have turned on your video, and are in a safe and quiet environment.

 **Class:** Monday 2:15pm-3:30pm.
 Our classes are quite interactive and include many group activities.
 Please make sure that you arrive on time so you can contribute and participate.
 DCE students: You can either watch the lecture live on zoom, or watch a recording of it at a later time.